-There is one major issue that differentiate the characteristics of a network – its urban or rural nature.
-Urban networks are usually short and underground, rural networks are usually long, but not necessarily overhead.
+There is one major issue that differentiates the characteristics of a network – its urban or rural nature.
+Urban networks are usually short and underground, and rural networks are usually long, but not necessarily overhead.

 !!!
 In some parts of Germany and in Electrabel (Belgium) they are mostly underground, and we see a trend in all utilities to increase the part of underground in rural networks.
 Many characteristics of networks can be explained when considering the urban or rural feature.

 Two remarks should be made about this chapter: